 8. Offer wine tasting notebooks: Over the course of an evening, it’s difficult to remember which wines were favorites.
 Offer your wine-tasting and wine-loving guests small notebooks to write down the names of the wines you offer at your party.
 Each notebook should include a small pen, as well.
 Place the notebooks at the same table as the wine glasses to make them easy for friends to pick up at the beginning of the event.

 9. Make a water station: Modern wine tasting parties are more relaxed than their traditional counterparts of years past.
 Offer a pitcher of ice water so guests can cleanse their palettes and slow down if they’d like to drink a bit less wine and avoid the traditional hangover.
-Make sure the pitcher is always full, and put out a few water glasses in case someone wants to switch to water for the duration of the evening.
+Make sure the pitcher is always full and put out a few water glasses in case someone wants to switch to water for the duration of the evening.

 10. Don’t forget dessert!
 Dessert wines aren’t just for formal dinner parties.
 Produced with extra-sweet grapes, wines like Riesling, Gewurztraminer, Viognier, Chenin Blanc, and Muller-Thurgau are great choices.
 Remember to allocate about ½ bottle per guest.
 Try the popular Famille Sparr Riesling or Schmitt Sohne Kabinett Blue Bottle Riesling.
 Both are under $15 per bottle.

 Learn something new, show off your party planning skills, and spend an evening with people you love in surroundings that encourage laughter, mingling, and an all-around great time.
 Enjoy your wine theme party, cheers!